Places of Worship

 Joint Service with St. Peter Lutheran Church at 10 am at St. Cyprian Anglican Church for the months of April to September, 2017.

 886-2159 - 47 PTH 7N

-Joint Service with St. Cyprian Anglican at 10 am at St. Peter Lutheran for Feb. and March 2017.
+Joint Service with St. Cyprian Anglican at 10 am at St. Cyprian Anglican Church for the months of April to Sept., 2017.

 New Life Baptist Church - Pastor Bernie Unrau

 Youth Director: Richard Heppner886-3269 - 9018E Hwy17E Sunday School for all ages is at 9:30am.